Do you know about the THIRD type of autoimmune thyroid disease?

 As with cases of fluctuating Graves’ disease during treatment, as the antibody varies, TSH can be variable, unrelated to FT4 and FT3 levels, fluctuating mainly with the antibody level (Alzahrani et al, 2005).
 TSH becomes a distraction, not a useful measure of treatment effectiveness.

-The TSH receptor blocking antibody functions as an “inverse agonist” of TSH receptor signaling (McLachlan & Rapoport, 2013).
-Even baseline TSH-receptor signaling is cut off in a severe blocking antibody attack, and high levels of circulating TSH in blood cannot signal at the blocked receptors in the thyroid and elsewhere across the entire body.
+The TSH receptor blocking antibody may even function as an “inverse agonist” of TSH receptor signaling (McLachlan & Rapoport, 2013).
+The baseline TSH-receptor signaling could be cut off during a severe blocking antibody attack, and high levels of circulating TSH in blood would not signal at the blocked receptors in the thyroid and elsewhere across the entire body.

-TSH signaling usually upregulates the deiodinases that perform T4-T3 conversion.
-Without even the basal signal produced by an empty TSH receptor, the conversion rate drops throughout the body, and likely even in the pituitary and hypothalamus.
-This could be the second reason why the TSH can become abnormally elevated in relationship to FT4 during therapy.
+TSH signaling, by means elevating cAMP signaling in cells, usually upregulates Deiodinase type 2, an important deiodinase that performs T4-T3 conversion in the thyroid gland and throughout the body (Canettieri et al, 2000).
+Without even the basal signal produced by an empty TSH receptor, the T4-T3 conversion rate drops throughout the body, even in the pituitary and hypothalamus.

 Common signs and diagnosis